-Since 'dstevx' is default, if you like 'dstevx', you do not need to specify the keyword.
-In case of 'dstevx', the eigenstates to be calculated is automatically determined by the number of electrons.
-In the other schemes 'dstegr' and 'dstedc', eigenstates in the higher energy region are also calculated.
-Figure 18 (b) shows the speed-up ratio as a function of processors in the elapsed time for a spin-polarized calculation of a single molecular magnet consisting of 148 atoms.
-The input file Mn12.dat is found in the directory 'work'.
-It is found that the speed-up ratio is 19 and 27 using 32 and 64 processors, respectively.
+In the cluster calculation, a double parallelization is made for two loops: spin multiplicity and eigenstates, where the spin multiplicity is one for the spin-unpolarized and non-collinear calculation, and two for the spin-polarized calculation, respectively.
+The priority of parallelization is in order of spin multiplicity and eigenstates.
+OpenMX Ver.
+3.7 employs ELPA [26] to solve the eigenvalue problem in the cluster calculation, which is a highly parallelized eigevalue solver.
+Figure 19 (b) shows the speed-up ratio as a function of processors in the elapsed time for a spin-polarized calculation of a single molecular magnet consisting of 148 atoms.
+The input file 'Mn12.dat' is found in the directory 'work'.
+It is found that the speed-up ratio is 11 and 17 using 32 and 64 processes, respectively.